 This unit is also capable of auto-logging some fitness activities.
 For instance, it can automatically start to track and keep records of runs and walks that are 10 minutes and over.
 The watch comes with a powerful rep counter that will help you track your weight loss journey and weightlifting.

 However, there’s nothing special about this design.
 If we were to describe it, we would say it has a dull but compact build/design.
-The watch is also light-weight, meaning it feels comfortable on the wrist and can be worn 24/7.
+The watch is also lightweight, meaning it feels comfortable on the wrist and can be worn 24/7.

 The screen does not dominate the front.
-Unlike its predecessor, Vivosmart HR’s, which has a monochrome display, Garmin Vivosport’s display has color.
+Unlike its predecessor, Vivosmart HR, which has a monochrome display, Garmin Vivosport’s display has color.
 This makes it easier for you to read your stats even in extremely bright conditions.

 Garmin Vivosport comes with a battery that can last for up to seven days.
-We let out Vivosport stay on for a whole day, and we noted that this did not affect its battery life at all.
+We let our Vivosport stay on for a whole day, and we noted that this did not affect its battery life at all.

 However, the display has a blue tone that skews visibility distinctly.
 The watch also has no swim tracking despite being highly waterproof.
 Overall, this watch is worth it.
 You won’t regret it, even a bit if you invest in it.